mcheiva/workshop-dds/cpp/exercises/03/README.md

 };
 ```
-Similarily to the DataWriter, the actual setup of the DDS entities are trivial and closely resembles that of the Publisher.
-Generally there a two types of DataReaders a special implementation called `WaitsetDataReader` and just a regular `DataReader` (constructed using `create_datareader` instead), the main difference being that the former uses an internal thread to process and call the provided listener callbacks free resources for the DataReader to continue processing new incoming samples.
-In the "normal" DataReader the callbacks that are called such as `on_data_available` actually blocks the internal DataReader from doing any further processing, this is fine for small topics, but client code should in general favor the use of `WaitsetDataReader` as advised by eProsima.
+Similarly to the DataWriter, the actual setup of the DDS entities is trivial and closely resembles the Publisher.
+There are two types of DataReaders: a special implementation called `WaitsetDataReader` and a regular `DataReader` (constructed using `create_datareader`).
+The `WaitsetDataReader` uses an internal thread to process and invoke listener callbacks, freeing resources so the underlying DataReader can continue processing new samples.
+In the regular DataReader, callbacks such as `on_data_available` run inline and block further processing.
+This is fine for small topics, but client code should generally favor `WaitsetDataReader` as advised by eProsima.
 ```cpp
 // Perform DDS Setup
 ddsbus::fastdds::Participant participant(<domain_id>);